stealjs/steal-tools/doc/transform.md

-@function steal-tools.pluginify pluginify
+@function steal-tools.transform transform
 @parent steal-tools.JS

-A function provided by [steal-tools.pluginifier] that can build out a specific module.
+A function provided by [steal-tools.transformImport] that returns a transformed module or modules.

-@signature `pluginify(moduleName, options)`
+@signature `transform(moduleName, options)`

 @param {moduleName} [moduleName=config.main] The module name to build.

-@param {steal-tools.pluginify.options} [options]
+@param {steal-tools.transform.options} [options]

 Options that configure how the files are compiled.
-These options overwrite the `pluginifierOptions` argument passed to [steal-tools.pluginifier].
+These options overwrite the `pluginifierOptions` argument passed to [steal-tools.transformImport].

 @return {String} The result of `moduleName` being pluginified.